vmchale/command-line-tweeter/README.md

 ![Displaying a user timeline in a terminal.](https://raw.githubusercontent.com/vmchale/command-line-tweeter/master/screenshot.png)

 `tweet-hs` is a command-line tool for twitter.
-It has a few more features than its [rust counterpart](https://github.com/vmchale/clit-rs) and it's a bit slower.
+It has more features than its [rust counterpart](https://github.com/vmchale/clit-rs) and it's a bit slower.